 I have been part of various collaborations, internal and external to Brunel, with different interdisciplinary combinations, including: Engineering, Design, Psychology, Biology and Bioengineering; many of these have led to funding submissions.
 One of my collaborations was with the London Knowledge Lab, University College London, the Royal College of Arts and the London College of Fashion for a project titled: 'Border-Crossing Digital Arts and Social Science: New Methodological Approaches to Embodiment' which received funding from the ESRC.

-As well as presenting key notes and conference papers at various international events, she has been invited to present keynotes at various conferences and media festivals.
-Again, she is the Chair of the Digital Research in the Arts Organization which presents annual international conferences centring on this area of research.
-She has also been Programme Chair for several of these events, organising conferences at Cambridge (2008), Queen’s University Belfast (2009), and she helped organise DRHA (2011) at Ningbo, the Shanghai affiliate of Nottingham University, University of Winchester (2013), University of Greenwich in September (2014), Dublin City University (2016), University of Plymouth (2017), Spazju Kreattiv in Valletta, Malta 2018, and Watermans Art Centre, London, hosted by the Central School of Speech and Drama and the University of Greenwich (2019).
+As well as presenting key notes and conference papers at various international events, I have been invited to present keynotes at multiple conferences and media festivals.
+Again, I am the Chair of the Digital Research in the Arts and Humanities Organisation which presents annual international conferences centring on this area of research.
+I was also Programme Chair for several of these events, organising conferences at Cambridge (2008), Queen’s University Belfast (2009), and I helped organise DRHA (2011) at Ningbo, the Shanghai affiliate of Nottingham University, University of Winchester (2013), University of Greenwich in September (2014), Dublin City University (2016), University of Plymouth (2017), Spazju Kreattiv in Valletta, Malta 2018, and Watermans Art Centre, London, hosted by the Central School of Speech and Drama and the University of Greenwich (2019).
 I also convened the Conference at Brunel London (2010).
-I will again help organise the conference in 2015 which will be held in September online from the Digital Curation Lab, Media CityUK, University of Salford.
+I will again help organise the Conference in 2020 which will be held in September online from the Digital Curation Lab, Media CityUK, University of Salford.
 Next year (2021), the Conference is planned to be held at the Humboldt University in Berlin.
 Whether online or hopefully live is yet to be decided!